EJB Exception Handling

 Definitions

-A checked exception is one that is derived from java.lang.Exception, but is not a subclass of java.lang.RuntimeException.
+A checked exception is derived from java.lang.Exception but is not a subclass of java.lang.RuntimeException.

-An unchecked exception is one that is derived from java.lang.RuntimeException and is thrown by the Java Virtual Machine (JVM).
+An unchecked exception is derived from java.lang.RuntimeException and is thrown by the Java Virtual Machine (JVM).

-A system exception is one that is thrown by the system and is not recoverable.
-For example, an EJB container losing its connection to a database server causes a system exception.
-Similarly, a failed remote object method call causes a system exception.
+A system exception is thrown by the system and is not recoverable.
+For example, an EJB container, losing its connection to a database server, causes a system exception; similarly, a failed remote object method call causes a system exception.

-An application exception is one that is specific to the application and is thrown due to a violation of the application business rules. therefore, an application exception must be determining for the client to know how to handle it.
-Such an exception is raised, for example, when the balance for a savings account becomes negative.
+An application exception is specific to the application and is thrown according to business rules.
+For example, an application exception is raised when the balance for a savings account becomes negative.

 System Exception